sagemath/trac_to_gh/Issue 8784.md

 # Issue 8784: remove quit_sage() command from all.py top level

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8784

 Original creator: was